Comparing checking accounts: 7 top features to look for

 Of course, all of the factors you’ll need to take into account can make the process of looking for a new account seem overwhelming.
-If you’re having a hard time deciding how to start your search and narrow down options, follow these steps.
+Here are the top features to consider to help you narrow down your options.

 1. Look for an account with no monthly fee

 A checking account isn’t like a gym membership — paying more doesn’t always mean you’re getting any additional perks or special benefits.
 Rather, extra fees for monthly service and maintenance only take money out of your pocket that you could save or use to pay off debt.

 Monthly maintenance and service fees quickly add up.
 The average monthly fee for non-interest checking accounts is $5.44.
 For interest-bearing checking accounts, that number is roughly tripled at $16.19 a month, which adds up to $194.28 in charges for the year.

 One way to bypass this cost is by looking for fee-free checking accounts, many of which are offered by online banks and neobanks.
 Check bank fee schedules to avoid other unnecessary charges.
 Many banks have been eliminating or greatly reducing their overdraft charges, which are another significant fee to look out for.

 2. Compare accounts with low minimum balance requirements

 Monthly fees often come into play when a bank has a minimum balance requirement.
 Failing to follow a rule, like keeping a certain amount of money in your account by the end of each day, could easily trigger a monthly service charge.